Information About IEEE 802.1ak MVRP and MRP

 ISSU and eFSU

 Enhanced Fast Software Upgrade (EFSU) is an enhanced software upgrade procedure.
 MVRP is serviced by the ISSU client identified as ISSU_MVRP_CLIENT_ID.

 Layer 2 Protocol Tunneling (L2PT) does not support MVRP PDUs on 802.1Q tunnel ports.

 MVRP ports can be configured as either Switched Port Analyzer (SPAN) sources or destinations.

-MVRP and the Unknown Unicast and Multicast Flood Control feature, configured with the switchport block command, cannot be configured on the same port.
+MVRP and the Unknown Unicast Flood Control feature, configured with the switchport block command, cannot be configured on the same port.

 An STP mode change causes forwarding ports to leave the forwarding state until STP reconverges in the newly configured mode.
 The reconvergence might cause an MVRP topology change because join messages might be received on different forwarding ports, and leave timers might expire on other ports.

 MVRP and unidirectional link routing (UDLR) cannot be configured on the same port.

 VLAN translation and MVRP cannot be configured on the same port.

 Other MVRP participants might not be able to accept tagged MVRP PDUs in the 802.1Q native VLAN.
 Compatibility between MVRP and 802.1Q native VLAN tagging depends on the specific network configuration.